 In the modern era of cancer treatment, Intraoperative Radiation Therapy (IORT) stands out as a progressive approach that intensifies the fight against this disease.
 However, the effectiveness of IORT not only relies on the innovative technology it employs but significantly on the multidisciplinary care model adopted in administering it.
 This comprehensive approach integrates the expertise of surgeons, radiation oncologists, medical oncologists, nursing staff, and other specialists to deliver personalized and effective care to cancer patients.

 Dieticians also play a crucial role in the treatment process.
 As IORT can be taxing on the body, ensuring the patient follows a nutritious diet is paramount.
-Recommendations often include high-fiber vegetarian foods, rich in antioxidants and vitamins, to bolster the immune system and promote healing.
-Integrating dietary advice into cancer care encourages not just healing but a sustained well-being of patients.
+Recommendations often include high-fibre vegetarian foods, rich in antioxidants and vitamins, to bolster the immune system and promote healing.
+Integrating dietary advice into cancer care encourages not just healing but the sustained well-being of patients.

 Moreover, the involvement of psycho-oncologists and social workers provides emotional and psychological support, addressing the mental health challenges that often accompany a cancer diagnosis and treatment.
 This holistic approach ensures that patients not only receive cutting-edge medical treatment but are also supported mentally, emotionally, and nutritionally throughout their cancer journey.